Last updated on February 16, 2023

 True Conviction | Illustration by Ekaterina Burmak

-If you think double strike is almost ridiculously good, then you’re probably getting it right.
-It’s an incredible ability that works really well in aggro-focused strategies.
-So let’s go ahead and see what it’s all about!
+If you think double strike is almost ridiculously good, then you’re probably right.
+It’s an incredible ability in aggro-focused strategies.
+Let’s see what it’s all about!

 Warren Instigator - Illustration by Svetlin Velinov